Some mathematical details of the method of Herget

 This method has the advantage of being simple and physically obvious.
 Step (3) corresponds to saying, "My first attempt was .13 AU 'high' and .08 AU to the 'left'; so my next attempt will be 'lower' by .13 AU and 'to the right' by .08 AU", again in much the way a rifleman might take one shot, then use the result to correct his aim on future shots.
 Also, the numerical integration can include the perturbing effects of planets; the more sophisticated methods described by Danby do not do this.
 I suppose you could say that this is a "physics oriented" approach, while the others are more "mathematically oriented".

 The method has the disadvantage that, if more than about 1/8 of an orbit is involved, the delta_xyz values do not converge, and there is no solution!
-I recently modified my code to handle this.
-At this point, the math starts to get slightly hairier and the connection to the real physics, much less obvious.
+But it's entirely possible to get around this.
+At this point, the math starts to get slightly hairier and the connection to the real physics, somewhat less obvious.
 The reason is that, over longer periods of time, the relationship between changes in the initial velocity and where the object ends up is not so simple.
 In the above, we assumed that if we pushed the object faster, it would end up past the target point; aim above the target, and it would end up above the target; and so on.
 That ceases to be true for longer orbits.
 You could aim above and end up to the left, below and end up to the right, and so on.

 Getting around this is ugly and usually unnecessary; you can work by starting out with a sub-chunk of the data covering less than about an eighth of an orbit, and get a good enough "introductory" orbit to use in a full six-parameter least-squares adjustment.
 Alternatively, you can note that the idea of using the method of Herget with the first and last observations as the "fixed" ones is by no means graven in stone; you can switch this to be two observations about an eighth of an orbit apart, near the middle of the arc.